pwall567/pipelines/README.md

 | `UTF8_UTF16`        | UTF-8               | UTF-16              |

-Unicode code points are 32-bit quantities containing the full range of Unicode values; UTF-16 refers to the 16-bit version of Unicode, with pairs of surrogate characters representing characters outside the "Basic Multilingual Plane".
+Unicode code points are 32-bit quantities containing the full range of Unicode values; UTF-16 refers to the 16-bit version of Unicode, with pairs of surrogate characters representing characters outside the &ldquo;Basic Multilingual Plane&rdquo;.
 Because Java mostly works with 16-bit characters, the `UTF-8_UTF16` decoder will generally be more useful for decoding streams of UTF-8 data.